-Coming down a desert dune in his SUV a guy sees something strange at the bottom: a huge snake coiled around a long pole.
+Coming down the dune in his SUV he sees something strange at the bottom: a huge snake coiled around a long pole.

-He slides to a stop and looks through the window at the snake, which looks back, and then, to his surprise, asks him to put down his window.
+He slides to a stop and looks through the window at the snake, which looks back, then, to his surprise, asks him to lower his window.

 Must be the heat.
 He puts the window down.
 “What’s the deal?
 Why are you out here?”

 “My name is Nate.
 I’m the guardian of this switch.
-If it’s pushed, all mankind dies.”
+Move it, all mankind dies.”

-Curiosity gets the better of the guy.
+Curiosity gets the better of him.
 But hunger gets the best of him.

-“How about I run to town and get some snacks first?”
+“How about I run to town and get snacks first?”

-He races off, gets his stuff, and comes back.
-Barreling down the dune, the brakes fail on his SUV—and he’s headed right for the switch of doom.
+He races off, gets his stuff, comes back.
+Barreling down the dune, his brakes fail.
+He’s headed for the switch of doom.
 As he fights the steering wheel he realizes that he can pass the switch on the left.